tolgee/tolgee-mobile-kotlin-sdk/core/README.md

 // Get a translation with fallback to Android resources as a Flow val textFlow = tolgee.tFlow(context, R.string.string_key)

+// Wrap the context of your Activity to override what is returned by getString-like methods class MyActivity : Activity() {
+    override fun attachBaseContext(newBase: Context?) {
+        super.attachBaseContext(TolgeeContextWrapper.wrap(newBase))
+    }
+}
 ```

 ### Locale Management